KernFerm/BubblesTheDev-WebBrowser/Docs/readme.md

 It keeps familiar browser features like tabs, bookmarks, downloads, saved sign-in data, a built-in home page, split view, and media tools, but pairs them with stronger local-first defaults, clearer runtime visibility, and a more inspectable project surface.

-Version `1.3.001` continues that direction with Virtual Machine Center for beginner VMware Workstation Pro and Linux ISO setup guidance, a visible Send Feedback shortcut, and updated third-party license documentation while keeping the previous Developer Workspace, gaming, streaming, AI Chat, PDF, feedback, and privacy-tool improvements in place.
+Version `1.3.105` continues that direction with File Converter, Universal Media Controls, Clipboard History, Per-Tab Volume Mixer, and Download Scheduler while keeping Privacy Protection, Subscription Tracker, Virtual Machine Center, Developer Workspace, gaming, streaming, AI Chat, PDF, feedback, and other browser tools in place.

 The overall goal is simple: